 2.1.7 Solar Photovoltaic Facility Overlay District

 The Town of Carlisle has also established an Historic District under the provisions of Chapter 40C of the Massachusetts General Laws.
 This district is not a zoning district but is shown on the Zoning District Map for informational purposes.
 For regulations related to the Historic District see Article IX of Carlisle bylaws.

+2.1.8 MBTA Communities Multi-Family Overlay District: Multi-Family - One Site (MF-OS)

 2.2 Location of Districts

-All districts except the Wetland/Flood Hazard District are located and bounded as shown on a map entitled “Zoning District Map of Carlisle, Mass.”, dated March 1962 (as revised to date), signed by the Planning Board, and filed with the Town Clerk, together with any and all amendments thereto subsequently adopted by the Town.
+All districts are located and bounded as shown on a map entitled “Zoning District Map, Carlisle, MA”, dated November 2, 2025, filed with the Town Clerk, together with any and all amendments thereto subsequently adopted by the Town.
 This map, together with all explanatory material thereon, shall be deemed to accompany and be a part of this bylaw.
-The Wetland/Flood Hazard District is shown on a map entitled “Property Maps, Carlisle, Massachusetts,” consisting of an index map and 36 sheets together with all amendments thereto subsequently adopted by the Town on file with the Town Clerk, the District being depicted as “Wetland/Flood Hazard Zoning District, adopted March 31, 1980,” amended on May 3, 1988, and further amended as required to be consistent with the Middlesex County Flood Insurance Rate Map (FIRM) dated July 7, 2014 and issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
+The Wetland/Flood Hazard District is consistent with the Middlesex County Flood Insurance Rate Map (FIRM) dated July 7, 2014 and issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
 The map panels of the Middlesex County FIRM that show flood zones located wholly or partially within the Town include map panel numbers 25017C0242F, 25017C0244F, 25017C0253F, 25017C0254F, 25017C0261F, 25017C0262F, 25017C0263F, 25017C0264F, 25017C0266F and 25017C0268F dated July 7, 2014.
 The exact boundaries of the flood hazard areas within the Wetland/Flood Hazard District are defined by the 100-year base flood elevations shown on the FIRM and further defined by the Middlesex County Flood Insurance Study (FIS) report dated July 7, 2014.
 The FIRM and FIS report are incorporated herein by reference and are hereby made a part of the Zoning District Map of the Town of Carlisle.

 Insert new Section 5.13, as follows:

-5.13 MBTA Communities Overlay District: Multi-Family – One Site (MF-OS)
+5.13 MBTA Communities Multi-Family Overlay District: Multi-Family – One Site (MF-OS)

 5.13.1 Purpose

-The purpose of the MBTA Communities Overlay District: Multi-Family – One Site (MF-OS) is to allow multi-family housing as-of-right in accordance with Section 3A of the Zoning Act (M.G.L.
+The purpose of the MBTA Communities Multi-Family Overlay District: Multi-Family – One Site (MF-OS) is to allow multi-family housing as-of-right in accordance with Section 3A of the Zoning Act (M.G.L.
 Chapter 40A).
 The MF-OS provides for as-of-right multi-family housing to accomplish the following purposes:

 5.13.1.1 Promote housing diversity and allow development of “missing middle” housing in specified areas.